Vintage & Vinyl

 Having said that, we do have quite a lot of books and one of my favourites has to be Goodnight Steve McQueen by Louise Wener (from 90s indie band Sleeper, who I met after their gig at Folkestone’s Quarterhouse).
 It’s been a while since I laid my eyes on it, but I do recall it was a bitter-sweet story (funny/romantic) about someone in the music industry that was constantly being told to grow up and become an adult and get a proper job.

-A slightly different read was Dan Brown’s “The Da Vinci Code”, which I found really compelling and read a fair bit of that when we were on holiday in Dubai about 16 years ago.
+A slightly different read was Dan Brown’s “The Da Vinci Code”, which I found really compelling and read a fair bit of that when we were on holiday in Dubai, not long after it was published.

 What’s your all-time favourite film?